Erdragh/Kotlin-Multiloader-Template/README.md

 loader-specific versions of your mod.
 The `common` project has no knowledge or access to ModLoader specific code, apis, or concepts.
-Code that requires something from a specific loader must be done through the project that is specific to that loader, such as the `fabric` or `neoforge` projects.
+Code that requires something from a specific loader must be done through the project that is specific to that loader, such as the `fabric` or `forge` projects.

-Loader specific projects such as the `fabric` and `neoforge` project are used to load the `common` project into the game.
+Loader specific projects such as the `fabric` and `forge` project are used to load the `common` project into the game.
 These projects also define code that is specific to that loader.
 Loader specific projects can access all the code in the `common` project.